diogosoares22/ada-fix-it/index.md

-As we can observe the mediatic popularity of Clinton measured by the number of quotes dropped drastically, on the other hand, Trump's one has generally increased with respet to the two previous years.
+As we can observe the mediatic popularity of Clinton measured by the number of quotes dropped drastically, on the other hand, Trump's one has generally increased with respect to the two previous years.
 This could be caused by the fact that the first year of presidency has been full of a variety of controversies involving Trump.

 One day after being sworn in as the 45th president of United States (21th Jan), the Women’s March took place.
 This worldwide protest was prompted by the fact that several of Trump's statements were considered by many as anti-women or otherwise offensive to women, shortly after, the 27th of Jan, Trump signed the first travel ban executive order, halting Syrian refugees and barring citizens from seven countries for 90 days.
 This events, and other controversies in the first two weeks, led to the first peak(beginning of February) in the Trump timeseries.
 Another protest happens the 16th February the so called Day Without Immigrants 2017 protests held throughout the United States to demonstrate the importance of immigration.
 This other protest is probably the cause of the other spike in the Trump timeseries in the third week of February.

-We continue then to assist to an increase of number of quotes referred to Trump while the one related to Clinton stays close to zero until the second week of May, indeed the 3rd of May Hillary Clinton was the featured speaker at the Women for Women International were she among other topics, blamed Russian interference in the US election for her loss and 10th the meeting of Trump and the Russian Foreign Minister Ambassador took date.
+We continue then to assist to an increase of number of quotes referred to Trump while the one related to Clinton stays close to zero until the second week of May, indeed the 3rd of May Hillary Clinton was the featured speaker at the Women for Women International were she among other topics, blamed Russian interference in the US election for her loss and in the 10th of May the meeting of Trump and the Russian Foreign Minister Ambassador took date.

 Th biggest peak in the number of quotes referred to Trump was during the third week of August, indeed in that period (the week before) the Unite the Right rally: a white supremacist rally took place in Charlottesville, Virginia.
 Far-right groups participated, including self-identified members of the alt-right, neo-Confederates, neo-fascists,white nationalists and neo-Nazis.
 Some groups chanted racist and antisemitic slogans and carried weapons, Nazi and neo-Nazi symbols.
-Despite Trump condamned the acts in Charlottesville, many people linked the participants of the rally to Trump supporters and the discontent started to rise.
+Despite Trump condemning the acts in Charlottesville, many people linked the participants of the rally to Trump supporters and the discontent started to rise.

 At the end of august 2017, according to the results of the poll of NCB news:
 * 39 percent of Americans approve of Trump’s job as president (compared with 59 percent who disapprove)